pajaz/final-module-linux-conf-mgmt2022/Installation.md

 - Manual Installation stages of User Workstation and Web Server
 - Default package states for User Workstation and Web Server
 - SSHD configuration for User Workstation and Web Server
-  - SSH access for UW set to only allow connections from Admin console C0001, tested
+  - SSH access for UW set to only allow connections from Admin console C0001
-  - SSH access for WS set to allow connections from anywhere and root access from C0001, tested
+  - SSH access for WS set to allow connections from anywhere and root access from C0001
 - Browser configuration for User Workstation
   - Blocked installing extensions on Firefox and Chromium
   - Forced installation of uBlock on Firefox and Chromium
-- Admin/User creation for web-server and admin creation for workstations
+- States for admin/user creation for web-server and admin creation for workstations
 - Filezilla SFTP configuration with Interactive settings on User Workstations
+- ufw manual installation (possibly no automated installation coming)
+- Apache2 default index changed and user sites enabled
+  - User sites need extra permission setting manually as user home folder is lacking execute rights from other by default.

 ### To-Do

-- ufw configuration for all devices
 - Filezilla to work with private-public key authentication rather than password
 - Web Server Apache2 configuration
-  - Default index.html has to be changed
+  - User site permission problem.
+Default \$HOME permissions need to be configured correctly.
-  - User websites enabled
 - Automated user creation for User Workstations
--
-- Scheduled updates for all devices
+  - Has to be done manually as of now

 ## Devices and user accounts for demonstration

 Devices:
 1 Administrative unit
 1 Web server
-1 User workstation
+2 User workstations

 Users:
 root, All systems will have root access enabled but admin users will have sudo -rights.
 xzadminal, Ally Administrator, admin (sudo on all devices)
 workewi, Willy Worker, user (regular user on personal workstation and web server)
+smithjo, John Smith, user (regulat user on personal workstation and web server)
 webctrl, user (regular user on the web-server in charge of the company website)

 Systems will run as a Virtual Box instances for the purposes of the demonstration.